 Study for Success

-Maximizing the initial context available to agents will help place teams with poor first call resolution rates on a better track.
-But once this foundational framework is in place, additional improvements will be more difficult to achieve.
+Maximizing the initial context available to agents will help place teams with poor first-call resolution rates on a better track.
+But once this foundational framework is in place, additional improvements will be more difficult to achieve as a result.

-Not all customer questions can be anticipated — and knowing the question doesn’t necessarily guarantee you’ll be able to provide a satisfactory answer on the first call.
-What separates average teams from exceptional teams, then, is the ability to analyze unresolved calls and identify potential patterns.
+Not all customer questions can be anticipated.
+As a result, you might not be able to provide a satisfactory answer on the first call.
+But what separates average teams from exceptional teams is the ability to analyze unresolved calls and identify potential patterns.

 This hard work may entail many hours listening to call recordings.
 And it may ultimately reveal the need for strategic changes that go well beyond the voice channel itself.

-But you can take heart knowing that even modest improvements in first call resolution rate can have an exponential impact on customer satisfaction.
+But you can take heart knowing that even modest improvements in first-call resolution rates can have an exponential impact on customer satisfaction.